 And how much cash is that, exactly?
 Well, you’re probably not going to be quitting your day job in order to concentrate on picking up walnuts every autumn, but most anyone can count on gathering a few dollars, perhaps even a few hundred dollars, in return for a little effort spent enjoying nature on sunny fall days.

 Because I am rather obsessive about quantifying such things, I kept track of my nut collecting efforts and determined that I could pick up 6 to 8 bushels of nuts in an hour’s time from beneath relatively abundant trees.
 That meant that at $10 per hundred pounds of shelled nuts, a single bushel would yield $1.23 cents, so I could make from around $7.38 to $9.84 per hour.
-[DISCLAMER: $14 per hundred is what the buyers are paying at the beginning of the season, this will drop steadily as the season progresses, so one is well-advised to get off one’s butt and start picking a.s.a.p.]
+[DISCLAMER: $15 per hundred is what the buyers were paying at the beginning of the 2018 season.
+It will drop steadily as the season progresses, so one is well-advised to get off one’s butt and start picking a.s.a.p.]

 If you don’t consider this too impressive, remember that I had no expenses other than to drive my collected harvest into town, where I’d be going sooner or later anyway.
 Had I been able to locate and corral a group of cheerful willing helpers, (such as larger children of the sort you can never find around when you need them) we could have produced quite a haul with virtually no overhead expenses.